The Best Forex Signal Providers for 2026

 - Monthly results published openly, including losing trades

-FX Recap Note: Pricing sits at the higher end for an individual signal service.
+FX Recap Note: Pricing is relatively expensive for an individual signal service.
 There is no complimentary tier to trial before committing.
 Fake Telegram groups impersonating this service have been reported independently; always join through the official website.
 Some subscribers flagged website accessibility problems in late 2025.

 signals.mql5.com VERIFIED / RECOMMENDED

-MQL5 Signals is a marketplace rather than a single operator.
+MQL5 Signals is a signal marketplace integrated into the MetaTrader platform where individual providers publish trading signals.
 It connects directly to MetaTrader 4 and MetaTrader 5, letting traders copy strategies from a library of signal publishers automatically.
-Every publisher on the platform has a publicly visible performance page showing drawdown, growth percentage, trade count, and subscriber numbers.
+Most signal providers on MQL5 display detailed public performance statistics, including growth, drawdown, and trading history.
 That level of openness is rare in this category.

 Platform: Hosted on MQL5.com, built directly into MetaTrader 4 and MetaTrader 5